 D.O.G.G.S.
 (Dog Owners of Granby Getting Social) is a community volunteer organization founded in September 2004 by a group of dog lovers who believe that a well exercised dog is a happy dog.
 Our mission was to establish a fenced off-leash recreation area within Salmon Brook Park for the benefit of the citizens of Granby and their canine companions.
-As a result of several successful fundraising events during 2005, D.O.G.G.S. was able to raise the initial funding to officially open the park in April, 2006.
+As a result of several successful fundraising events D.O.G.G.S. was able to raise the initial funding to open its doors to the public in November 2005.
+The park's official opening was held on a rainy day in April, 2006 and we've been open all year round ever since.
+The park area covers approximately 1 acre and has a water source, shaded areas, high grade playground mulch, two double-gated entrances/exits, park benches and picnic tables for the dogs to play on.

 BENEFITS OF HAVING A DOG PARK: